guptaNswati/-fh_team04-project02/Project2Proposal.md

 ## 2.0	Team and Constraints

 ###2.1.
 Team profile
-Chris Dunleavy - proficient in Java, has some experience with JavaScript, HTML, CSS, and SQL Chris Barbee - Have some professional experience in Java ( Hibernate, soem RESTful web services, soem jsp, some UML ( Class Diagram and Sequence Diagrams ).
+* Chris Dunleavy - proficient in Java, has some experience with JavaScript, HTML, CSS, and SQL
+* Chris Barbee - Have some professional experience in Java ( Hibernate, soem RESTful web services, soem jsp, some UML ( Class Diagram and Sequence Diagrams ).
 Some javascript ( including JSON, and HTTPRequest ).
 I enjoy the design phase ( making UML diagrams for instance )
-Hanyu Chen - Good at using Java and taking CS1C now in Foothill College.
+* Hanyu Chen - Good at using Java and taking CS1C now in Foothill College.
 Although technically I don't have much experience in Java, but I will try my best to learn and help my team.

 ### 2.1.
 Challenges
 [What are the challenges you foresee in successfully completing your project?]
 * Time constraints -- 4 weeks ,  4 sprints.
-* Getting up to speed with Java Swing and J2D
+* Getting up to speed with Java Swing and J2D(basically is making model of board and game pieces, also need to learn how to drag and drop pieces.
+* Designing a computer component with AI

 [Provide a ***description of challenges*** that your group might face.
 These are often technical and non-technical aspects that may not be apparent to the reader.]